Details current as of April, 2017

 These options, however, have very similar offerings and costs, meaning that choosing between them normally comes down to which service area your housing falls under.
 The speeds are somewhat slower than NTT (up to 1gbps through their fiber-optic lines), and usually max out around 320mbps, however this is more than sufficient for most users.

 - There are reasonable rates for cable TV, internet, and landline service packages.

 - Billing is all through one company, and there is just one service contract.

 - An initial meeting with a salesperson is required before the setup can be scheduled, and you will need to present your Residence Card, which is issued when you arrive to Japan on your visa.
-It will be 1-2 weeks from your arrival until you can use the internet.
+It will be a minimum of 1-2 weeks from your arrival until you can use the internet.

 - There is no English support number, and technicians generally do not speak English.

 If you choose a service which will take time to setup after your arrival to Japan, you may wish to setup a temporary source of internet to use immediately from your move-in date.
 Sakura Mobile is a reputable company with an English website and English customer service which offers portable WiFi devices, often referred to as “pocket WiFi” in Japan.
 You may schedule with them to have a device delivered to your home in Japan on your move-in date, or to your hotel before your move-in date, and they will send a pre-paid return envelope with it allowing for easy returns.
 Details are below: